 University of Amsterdam |Amsterdam Roeterseiland Campus | Nieuwe Achtergracht 166 | 1018 WV Amsterdam | Our room nr.15 is located on the 7th floor of the B-building: REC B 7.15

 A Cultural Anthropologist by training, Mirjam grew up in and around Amsterdam.
 Mirjam is the founder of the Summer Programmes Office, starting with the Summer Institute on Addiction and the Summer Institute on Sexuality, Culture & Society over 24 years ago.
 Mirjam is an alumna of the University of Amsterdam, and has devoted her professional life to the creation and development of academic programmes.
 Mirjam also gives lectures in summer programmes, and is a lifelong fan of Amsterdam's football team, Ajax, and a major foodie.
-Along with Grace, Ian, and Charlotte, Mirjam leads the Summer Programmes Office's year-round team in order to bring quality programmes and experiences to students from across the world.
+Along with Grace, Ian, Charlotte, and Luzie, Mirjam leads the Summer Programmes Office's year-round team in order to bring quality programmes and experiences to students from across the world.

 Originally from the United States, Grace has been living and working in the Netherlands after completing her studies (MSc) at the University of Amsterdam in Political Science.
 Grace has developed many programmes, among them our courses on Security Governance and Conflict Resolution, as well as Migration and Integration, and Economics and Game Theory.
 Grace is also responsible for managing curricula, and our extensive scholarships network, and developing new summer school programmes.
 Grace's scholarly interests lie in political science, (cyber) security, and economics.